mdvanes/homeremote/README.md

 Publishing:

+1. Merge changes to main branch
-- Tag with `git tag -a v3.0.0 -m "publish version 3.0.0"` and push
+2. Tag with GitHub UI or with `git tag -a v3.0.0 -m "publish version 3.0.0"` and push
-- Wait for CI to finish, and all tests are OK
+3. Wait for CI to finish, and all tests are OK
+4. On dev machine, build image with correct version: `docker build . -t mdworld/homeremote:3.0.0`
+5. On dev machine, push image to registry:
+  - Note: should also work with nerdctl on Mac, see https://github.com/containerd/nerdctl/blob/master/docs/registry.md#docker-hub
+  - `docker login --username=yourhubusername --email=youremail@company.com`
+  - `docker push mdworld/homeremote:3.0.0`
+6. On the target server: set up settings/auth, settings/env and docker-compose
-- On the target server:
+7. On the target server: `docker-compose up -d`
   - `git clone` or `git pull`
   - `docker-compose up -d`